NishchayAnand/software-engineering/System Design/LLD Fundamentals/Design Patterns/Structural Design Patterns/Proxy Design Pattern/Notes.md

 # Understanding Proxy Design Pattern

+Proxy patterns provide an intermediate object that is used to make a request to an endpoint object.
+Clients use the proxy, which, depending on certain configurable parameters, contacts the endpoint object.

 Acts as an intermediary for accessing an object.
 It controls how clients interact with the real object, providing an extra layer of control.

 The Proxy Design Pattern provides a way to create a "surrogate" or "wrapper" object that controls access to another object.
 This proxy object intercepts method calls made on the original object and potentially modifies them before or after execution.